gameyoga/Curve-Fever-1/README.md

 3. Drag and Drop `curvefever-music-fix.swf` into the Flash window.

 Note:
   curvefever-music-fix.swf was created using JPEXS Free Flash Decompiler so that it uses music from local directory instead of external server. curvefever.swf is unmodified game file which was downloaded from the official website before it was removed.

 Disclaimer:
   These game files were available thanks to reddit user - [ihcusk](https://www.reddit.com/user/ihcusk/).
-The Flash excutables were downloaded from [archive.org](https://archive.org/download/standaloneflashplayers/fp/fp_32/32.0.0.465/) as Adobe as retired Flash.
+  The Flash excutables were downloaded from [archive.org](https://archive.org/download/standaloneflashplayers/fp/fp_32/32.0.0.465/) as Adobe has retired Flash.